Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 # Microsoft.FeatureManagement.AspNetCore
 [Source code ][source_code_web] | [Package (NuGet)][package_web] | [Samples][samples_web] | [Product documentation][docs]

+## 2.2.0 - September 16, 2020

+No changes have been made in this version.
+This is the first stable release with the targeting feature filter (introduced in 2.1.0-preview) and custom feature providers (introduced in 2.2.0-preview).

 ## 2.2.0-preview - July 10, 2020

 ### Custom Feature Providers